 Chaplain Von Bujdoss previously served, since September 2016, as Staff Chaplain.
 Von Bujdoss is an accomplished multi-faith leader, with extensive experience as a Hospice and Hospital Chaplain.

 He is a graduate of Antioch College and has completed clinical pastoral education training from the New York Zen center for contemplative care.

 Von Bujdoss is an ordained Buddhist priest, and has over 20 years of training within the United States as well as various monasteries throughout India.

-Warden Scott joined the Department in 1991 as a Correction Officer at the Anna M. Kross Center.
+Becky Scott was promoted to Bureau Chief in May 2019.
+Chief Scott joined the Department in 1991 as a Correction Officer at the Anna M. Kross Center.
 In 2003, she was promoted to the rank of Captain and assigned to the North Infirmary Command, before being transferred to the Criminal Justice Bureau’s Classification Unit where she served as the General Task Force Supervisor.
-Scott served at the rank of Assistant Deputy Warden from 2010-2012, during which time she was assigned to posts in the North Infirmary Command, West Facility, and Otis Bantum Correction Center.
+Chief Scott served at the rank of Assistant Deputy Warden from 2010-2012, during which time she was assigned to posts in the North Infirmary Command, West Facility, and Otis Bantum Correction Center.